tmckayus/katacoda/ai-machine-learning/certifai-notebook/03-step-through-the-notebook.md

-For the rest of the tutorial, all the work will take place in the notebook.
-Text in the notebook will guide you through the steps.
+The remainder of the tutorial work takes place in the notebook.
+The text guides you through the steps, and the code is run from the notebook.

-As a reminder, the notebook you should be running is _/examples/notebooks/BringingInYourOwnModel.ipynb_
+As a reminder, the notebook you should be running is _/examples/notebooks/BringingInYourOwnModel.ipynb_.

 ![Notebook Reminder](./certifai-notebook/assets/03-bringing-your-own.png)

-When you've completed the notebook steps, you can come back here and press _Continue_ to finish the scenario.
+When you've completed the notebook steps, return here and click **Continue** to complete the tutorial.